surmabck/discount-service/README.md

 # How to's
 ## How to use
-Rest API is being documented by two separate openapi specifications which are exposed on:
+Rest API is being documented by two separate openapi specifications which are publicly exposed on:
 - `/discounts/_interface`
 - `/products/_interface`